PasionMovil/poderpda/site/wp-content/plugins/varnish-http-purge/readme.txt

 = Can I use this with a proxy service like CloudFlare? =

-Yes, but you'll need to make some additonal changes (see "Why aren't my changes showing when I use CloudFlare or another proxy?" below).
+Yes, but you'll need to make some additional changes (see "Why aren't my changes showing when I use CloudFlare or another proxy?" below).

 = Why aren't my changes showing when I use CloudFlare or another proxy? =

-When you use CloudFlare or any other similar servive, you've got a proxy in front of the Varnish proxy.
+When you use CloudFlare or any other similar service, you've got a proxy in front of the Varnish proxy.
 In general this isn't a bad thing.
-The problem arises when the DNS shenanigans send the purge request to your domainname.
+The problem arises when the DNS shenanigans send the purge request to your domain name.
 When you've got an additional proxy like CloudFlare, you don't want the request to go to the proxy, you want it to go to Varnish server.

 To fix this, add the following to your wp-config.php file: